 Another thing that Jory John does well in Giraffe Problems is create strong characters.
 After all, how many giraffes do you know that have short necks?
 I know zero.
 It’s just something they have to deal with. 😉

 You can create your own loveable characters, too!
-Download the free character card to help you build your character’s profile.
+Read the article about how to create characters kids love here.

 And watch these other book reviews to inspire your writing: